google/navc/README.md

 ====
 * Have better logging and not log everything.
 In particular, it would be nice to have a progress bar while indexing code at start up.
+* Currently, symbols used in macros are ignored.
+We need to fix this problem.
+* Some array initialization are not been reported by clang (or go-clang).
+Hence, we are missing some symbol uses.
 * Watch all the compile\_commands.json files and update the database in memory with any change.